Manage Intelligent Capture

 Note

-You can start a spectrum analysis session on a specific AP using the following procedure.
+You can start a spectrum analysis session on a specific AP using this procedure.

 Note